 - Creating Relationships with Influencers

-While you’re posting content, remember always to keep your strategy top-of-mind.
-Your objectives should guide you through the process of taking photos or videos, creating captions, and if you’re doing any paid advertising, choosing your target market before you publish your ads.
+While posting content, remember always to keep your strategy top of mind.
+Your objectives should guide you by taking photos or videos, creating captions, and choosing your target market before you publish your ads if you’re doing any paid advertising.

 What exactly is brand awareness?
 What does it mean to create brand awareness?
 Starbucks is a great example.
 You’ve probably met someone who goes there at least once a day and doesn’t enjoy coffee anywhere else, haven’t you?
 This is what brand awareness does.
 It makes your product or service essential to consumers — ensuring they return to your company again and again.

 Brand awareness is essential because it keeps people familiar with you.
-Companies that have high brand awareness are often known as “popular” because it’s true.
+Companies with high brand awareness are often known as “popular” because it’s true.
 Everyone knows and loves them.
 When it comes to marketing, creating brand awareness is invaluable for:

 - Growing Customer Base